Configuration

 deepseekApiKey: process.env.DEEPSEEK_API_KEY,

-openrouterApiKey: process.env.OPENROUTER_API_KEY
+openrouterApiKey: process.env.OPENROUTER_API_KEY,

 });